mathjax/MathJax-docs/web/convert.rst

 output jax.
 That means you should request the stylesheet only *after* you have typeset the mathematics itself.

+MathJax adds rules to these stylesheets dynamically, and one side-effect of this is that those styles are not part of the stylesheet element's text content, so won't be included if you call ``textContent`` or any of the other methods of obtaining the text of the stylesheet.
+For this reason, MathJax provides the command

+.. js:function:: MathJax.startup.adaptor.cssText(stylesheet)

+that will give the complete text content of a stylesheet, including the dynamically added rules.

-Moreover, if you typeset several expressions, the stylesheet will include everything needed for all the expressions you have typeset.
+Note that, if you typeset several expressions, the stylesheet will include everything needed for all the expressions you have typeset.
 If you want to reset the stylesheet, then use